WenjieZ/TSCV/README.md

 - Report bugs in the issue tracker
 - Express your use cases in the issue tracker

-## Authors
-This extension is developed mainly by Wenjie Zheng.

-The `GapWalkForward` cross-validator is adapted from the `TimeSeriesSplit` of `scikit-learn` (see Kyle Kosic's PR scikit-learn/scikit-learn#13204).

-## Support

-- If you want to support this project, please consider being a sponsor.
-- If you use this package in your research, please consider citing it in your paper.

 ## Acknowledgments

 - I would like to thank Jeffrey Racine, Christoph Bergmeir, and Prabir Burman for the helpful discussion.